zyushun/Adam-mini/README.md

 - model_sharding: set to True if you are using model parallelism with more than 1 GPU, including FSDP and zero_1,2,3 in Deepspeed.
 Set to False if you are using DDP or single-GPU training.

-- n_feature: number of hidden feature dimensions.
+- n_feature: dimension for hidden feature.
 Could be unspecified if you are training non-transformer models.
 - n_head: number of attention heads.
 Could be unspecified if you are training non-transformer models.
 - n_kv_head: number of head for Key and Value.
 Or equivalently, number of query groups in Group query Attention.
 Also known as "n_query_groups".
 If is None, it will be the same value as n_head.
 Could be unspecified if you are training non-transformer models.